poseidonos/poseidonos-gui/mtool/README.md

    - Start and STOP of Poseidon OS
    - Run command to run and bash files

-8. Trace
-   - Logging feature and Progress Bar for Poseidon OS recovery and rebuild status

-9. Hardware
-   - Overview Tab - Consists of openbmc details including chassis front view, drive information, server information and power details.
-Reboot and Shutdown functionality is available only if the power status is on.
-   - Health Tab - Consists of openbmc details including chassis front view, drive information, Software health, hardware health and network health
-   - Drive Tab - Consists of openbmc details including chassis front view, drive information and health status of nvme drives
-   - Sensors Tab - Consists of openbmc details including power, fan and temperature health information
-   - Power Management Tab - Used for Configuring power states in each nvme drive.

 # System Requirements:
 - Ubuntu 18.04 with python 3.5+.
 - SMTP port access for triggering emails.